savchenko/windows10/README.md

 1. Open "Group Policy editor", navigate to `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options`
 1. Change "User Account Control: Behavior of the elevation prompt for standard users" to "Prompt for credentials on the secure desktop"
 1. Reboot

-All future steps shall be performed from the recently created non-administrative account.

 ### Stoptracking GPOs
 Navigate to `./Tools/Scripts`.